Back to Schlage Guides

 Verify hub-to-lock route quality

-Check Z-Wave network health and ensure the lock has a reliable path through nearby repeaters.
+Check Z-Wave network health and make sure the lock has a reliable path through nearby repeaters.
 Weak mesh routing causes delayed or failed app commands.

 2